An Easy Guide to Scientific Pitch Notation

 The second part of SPN is the octave number.

-Due primarily to the major scale in music theory, octaves in SPN start with C. So the first octave begins with the very lowest C key on the piano.
-As the C in the 1st octave, this key is called C1.
-The next key is D1, then E1, then F1G1A1, and B1.
+Due primarily to the major scale in music theory, all octaves in SPN start with C. The first octave begins with the lowest C key on the piano.
+As the C in the 1st octave, it is called C1.
+The next white key is D1, then E1, F1G1A1, and B1.

-When you reach the next key, you’re now playing the 2nd octave, so these are called C2D2E2F2, etc. Continue this pattern until you reach the highest white key (C8).
+When you reach the next key, you’re now playing the 2nd octave, so these keys are called C2D2E2F2, etc. You can continue this pattern until you reach the highest white key (C8).

-Side note: Because they are lower than the 1st full octave, the two lowest keys on the piano are called A0 and B0 in Scientific Pitch Notation.
+What about the keys below C1?
+Because they are lower than the 1st octave, the two lowest white keys on the piano are called A0 and B0 in Scientific Pitch Notation.
 These are Octave 0 because they are the lowest range of what human ears can actually perceive as unique pitches.

 That’s It!